Boyd Brown

-H. Boyd Brown (born October 27, 1986) is a former Democratic member of the South Carolina House of Representatives for District 41 from Fairfield County, South Carolina.
+H. Boyd Brown (born October 27, 1986) is a former member of the South Carolina House of Representatives for District 41 from Fairfield County, South Carolina.

 Biography

 Brown graduated from the University of South Carolina in 2007, with a degree in political science.

 Brown comes from a family of politicians.
 He was a third generation member of the South Carolina House of Representatives, and is the grandson of Walter B. Brown, a former legislator, lobbyist and railroad executive.
 His father, David, was one of the longest serving county commissioners in South Carolina and served multiple terms as chairman of Fairfield County Council.
 His uncle, Judge Walter Boyd "B" Brown, Jr. was a state Family Court Judge until his death, and his great-grandfather, Boyd Brown, was also a member of the South Carolina House of Representatives from Fairfield County, and was chairman of the House Labor and Commerce Committee.
-Brown's older brother is on the Town Council in Ridgeway, South Carolina.

 2008 election

 Incumbent Democrat Rep. Creighton B. Coleman announced his run for the South Carolina Senate, vacating his House seat.
 In 2008, Brown defeated the incumbent Fairfield County School Board member Annie McDaniel with 54% in the Democratic Primary for the seat, and cruised to election in November, defeating his Republican challenger Sean Schaeffner with 81% of the vote.
 At the time of his election, he was the youngest elected state lawmaker in the United States.
 On taking office, Brown was appointed to the House Agriculture, Natural Resources and Environmental Affairs Committee.